toddbranch/ECE382/notes/L15/index.md

 [Lab 3](/labs/lab3/index.html) is your first opportunity to interface the MSP430 with external hardware - we'll be using pushbuttons and an LCD.  **It's a long lab**.
 You'll need all the time, so make sure you don't fall behind.

-You're going to be using push buttons to select a key and message, then use your subroutines from Lab 2 to attempt to decrypt the selected message with the selected key.
+You're going to be using push buttons to write a block to the LCD and move it around.

 There is a lot of information on the lab handout and in the links included in the lab handout - **you'll need it**.
 Follow it closely.